OWASP/wstg/document/2-Introduction/README.md

 The OWASP Testing Project has been in development for many years.
 The aim of the project is to help people understand the *what*, *why*, *when*, *where*, and *how* of testing web applications.
 The project has delivered a complete testing framework, not merely a simple checklist or prescription of issues that should be addressed.
 Readers can use this framework as a template to build their own testing programs or to qualify other people’s processes.
 The Testing Guide describes in detail both the general testing framework and the techniques required to implement the framework in practice.

 Writing the Testing Guide has proven to be a difficult task.
 It was a challenge to obtain consensus and develop content that allowed people to apply the concepts described in the guide, while also enabling them to work in their own environment and culture.
-It was also a challenge to change the focus of web application testing from penetration testing to testing integrated in the software development life cycle.
+It was also a challenge to change the focus of web application testing from penetration testing to testing integrated in the software development lifecycle.

 However, the group is very satisfied with the results of the project.
 Many industry experts and security professionals, some of whom are responsible for software security at some of the largest companies in the world, are validating the testing framework.
 This framework helps organizations test their web applications in order to build reliable and secure software.
 The framework does not simply highlight areas of weakness, although that is certainly a by-product of many of the OWASP guides and checklists.
 As such, hard decisions had to be made about the appropriateness of certain testing techniques and technologies.
 The group fully understands that not everyone will agree with all of these decisions.
 However, OWASP is able to take the high ground and change culture over time through awareness and education, based on consensus and experience.

 The rest of this guide is organized as follows: this introduction covers the pre-requisites of testing web applications and the scope of testing.
 It also covers the principles of successful testing and testing techniques, best practices for reporting, and business cases for security testing.
-Chapter 3 presents the OWASP Testing Framework and explains its techniques and tasks in relation to the various phases of the software development life cycle.
+Chapter 3 presents the OWASP Testing Framework and explains its techniques and tasks in relation to the various phases of the software development lifecycle.
 Chapter 4 covers how to test for specific vulnerabilities (e.g., SQL Injection) by code inspection and penetration testing.

 ### Measuring Security: the Economics of Insecure Software